carderne/carderne.github.io/_posts/2018-06-20-python-mapping-automatic-updating.md

 m.save('map.html')
 ```

 The final step is to make this all happen in a predictable way that doesn't force anyone to get their hands covered in code, who doesn't particularly want to.
 So we set this code up on a Google Compute instance and have it output theresults as an embeddable html file.
-To avoid dealing with servers and firewalls,I cloned into a new [GitHub repo](https://github.com/carderne/web-mapping/tree/master/folium-gspread) and set up a cron-job to run the following script every hour.
+To avoid dealing with servers and firewalls, I cloned into a new [GitHub repo](https://github.com/carderne/web-mapping/tree/master/folium-gspread) and set up a cron-job to run the following script every hour.

 cron entry: